kuzzleio/documentation-old/src/sdk-reference/security/create-user.md

 JSONObject newUser = new JSONObject().put("content", content);

-JSONObject credentials = new JSONObject() .put("local", new JSONObject()
+JSONObject credentials = new JSONObject()
+  // Authentication strategy to use
+  .put("local", new JSONObject()
+    // The necessary information to provide vary,
-    // The "local" authentication strategy requires a password .put("password", "secret password")
+    // depending on the chosen authentication strategy .put("password", "secret password")
-    .put("lastLoggedIn", 1494411803)
+    .put("username", "jdoe")
   );

 newUser.put("credentials", credentials);